bash-utilities/.github/CONTRIBUTING.md

   ""

-For repositories that include a `_config.yml` file within a `gh-pages` branch then Jekyll is required for building documentation, see the [Jekyll Admin](https://github.com/S0AndS0/Jekyll_Admin) for setup and automation scripts built to make such setup tasks a little swifter.
+For repositories that include a `_config.yml` file within a `gh-pages` branch then Jekyll is required for building documentation, see the [Jekyll Admin][jekyll_admin] for setup and automation scripts built to make setup tasks a little swifter.
 Otherwise most projects of this Organization only require a Bash shell that is reasonably up-to date.

 ### Linux Development Setup
 [heading__linux_development_setup]:
   #linux-development-setup
   ""

 > The following steps and variable usage may also work on Mac, and may be Windows **if** a Bash shell is available.